-Most infants with fragile x syndrome are healthy and don’t require extensive medical intervention.
-However there are some common medical conditions which can occur more often in babies with Fragile X syndrome.
+Most infants with Fragile x syndrome (FXS) are healthy and don’t require extensive medical intervention.
+However there are some common medical conditions that can occur more often in babies with Fragile X syndrome.

-- Many babies with FXS have hypotonia or low muscle tone.
-Sometimes this is referred to as being “floppy” and sometimes it causes the baby to have difficulty in holding up their head or “head lag”.
+Many babies with FXS have hypotonia, aka low muscle tone.
+This is sometimes referred to as being “floppy,” which for a baby can cause difficulty in holding up their head, also known as “head lag.”

-- Although many babies with FXS do well in the newborn period, others have difficulty with feeding, vomiting and , gastroesophageal reflux (GER).
-This may be related to connective tissue abnormalities, low muscle tone (hypotonia), dysfunction of the gastroesophageal sphincter, or a hypersensitive gag reflex .
+Although many babies with FXS do well in the newborn period, others have difficulty with feeding, vomiting, and/or gastroesophageal reflux (GER).
+This may be related to connective tissue abnormalities, low muscle tone (hypotonia), dysfunction of the gastroesophageal sphincter, or a hypersensitive gag reflex.

-- Some parents report that the vomiting in patients with GER often resolves with positioning upright after meals or with thicker baby food.
-Occasionally medication is needed to decrease reflux.
+Some parents report that vomiting in babies with GER can be resolved by positioning them upright after meals or feeding them thicker baby food.
+Occasionally, medication is needed to decrease reflux.

-- Occasionally a baby will be diagnosed with “failure to thrive” related to difficulties in sucking, GER, , or aversion to food textures If feeding difficulties are a problem, particularly sucking or intolerance of certain food textures, consultation with an occupational therapist and/or a speech and language therapist and subsequent work or oral desensitization, oral stimulation, and oral motor coordination can be helpful.
+Babies will sometimes be diagnosed with what is called “failure to thrive.”
+This is typically related to difficulties in sucking, GER, or an aversion to food textures.
+If feeding difficulties are a problem, particularly sucking or intolerance of certain food textures, consultation with an occupational and/or speech and language therapist, or therapies such as oral desensitization, oral stimulation, and oral motor coordination, can be helpful.

-- Beginning in the first year of life, frequent otitis media (middle ear infections) are a problem for many boys (and some girls) with FXS.
-In fact, often the speech and language delay seen in children with FXS is attributed to chronic ear infections, sometimes delaying the FXS diagnosis.
+Beginning in the first year of life, frequent otitis media (middle ear infections) are a problem for many boys (and some girls) with FXS.
+In fact, often the speech and language delays seen in children with FXS are mistakenly attributed to chronic ear infections, sometimes delaying the FXS diagnosis.

-- This problem requires treatment to avoid a hearing loss that may further compromise language development.
-If a conductive hearing loss persists after acute antibiotic treatment, sometimes “PE tubes” are recommended.
+This problem requires treatment to avoid a hearing loss that may further compromise language development.
+If a conductive hearing loss persists after acute antibiotic treatment, ear tubes (most commonly referred to as PE—pressure equalizing—tubes, but also known as tympanostomy or ventilating tubes) are often recommended.

-- Recurrent sinusitis is also a common problem in FXS, and it may be related to the facial structure or the connective tissue problems that lead to recurrent ear infections.
+Recurrent sinusitis is also a common problem in FXS, which may be related to the facial structure or the connective tissue problems that lead to recurrent ear infections.

-Some children, (more often boys), with FXS, may have an increased susceptibility to urinary tract infections and reflux (the backing up of urine into the urethra and bladder).
-The pediatrician may suspect this if the child has a fever of unknown origin with no other explanation, and thus a urine sample will be obtained.
+Some children (more often boys), with FXS, may have an increased susceptibility to urinary tract infections and reflux (the backing up of urine into the urethra and bladder).
+The pediatrician may suspect an infection if the child has a fever of unknown origin with no other explanation, and thus a urine sample will be obtained.

-Approximately 20% of males and a smaller percentage of females with FXS have seizures (epilepsy).
-If your physician suspects your child is having seizures often an EEG is performed.
+Approximately 20% of males and a smaller percentage of females with FXS have epilepsy.
+If your physician suspects your child is having seizures, often an EEG (electroencephalogram, which detects electrical activity in the brain) is performed.
 If seizures are confirmed, seizure medication is usually prescribed.

 Children with FXS have an increased susceptibility for vision and eye disorders, which are common in childhood.

-- Strabismus: or “lazy eye” where the eye appear “crossed” or drifting to the middle.
+- Strabismus: Also called “lazy eye,” this condition causes the eye to appear “crossed” or drifting to the middle.
 This is often due to low muscle tone in the eye, a symptom of the hypotonia present in many babies or children with FXS.

-- Ptosis: the drooping of the eyelid, again often related to low muscle tone.
+- Ptosis: Drooping of the eyelid, again often related to low muscle tone.

-- Nystagmus: the shaking of the iris in a back and forth motion, often subtle far sightedness and near sightedness (myopia, or hyperopia).
+- Nystagmus: Shaking of the iris in a back and forth motion.

 It is recommended that all children with FXS be referred to an ophthalmologist if the pediatrician suspects any of these common eye or vision conditions.